-Nov 26th, 2014!
-Heads up, TomTom has dropped the price of the TomTom Runner (non-cardio version) down to $99 for Black Friday/Holiday sales.
+Dec 16th, 2014!
+Heads up, TomTom has dropped the price of the TomTom Runner (non-cardio version) down to $99 for Holiday sales, and the Multisport edition to $149US.
 You can pick it up via Clever Training with free US shipping.

 - Unboxing and contents

 - Running – Indoors/Treadmill

 - TomTom Training Website

 - Found this review useful?